Creative Play is unstructured, free play. It stimulates curiosity and imagination and is vital for a child’s emotional and physical development.

 Relying on someone else’s ideas makes for a lazy brain.

-Perhaps review how much time is being spent on devices or watching television.
-The Canadian Pediatric Society published an interesting article concerning young children and screen time, and recommend:
+Review how much time is being spent on devices or watching television.
+The Canadian Pediatric Society published an interesting article concerning young children and screen time and recommended:

-- Younger than 2 years old: screen time is not recommended
+- Younger than two years old: screen time is not encouraged.

 - 2 to 5 years, limit screen time to less than 1 hour per day